EvernodeXRPL/evernode-sdk/evernode/reference-api-registry.md

 ## Get the moment start index - `async getMomentStartIndex()`
-Get start XRP ledger index of the moment (of the given XRPL index).
+Gets start XRP ledger index of the moment (of the given XRPL index).

 ### Parameters
 | Name                   | Type   | Description                           |